mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/_index.md

     "coldstart_aws_bylanguage"
     "Typical cold start durations per language" >}}

-JavaScript, Python, Go, and Ruby are all comparable: most of the time they complete within **400 milliseconds** and almost always within **700 milliseconds**.
-Java is just a tiny bit slower.
+JavaScript, Python, Go, Java, and Ruby are all comparable: most of the time they complete within **500 milliseconds** and almost always within **800 milliseconds**.

 C# is a distinct underdog.
 The chart shows statistics for instances with 2 GB of allocated RAM, which are the fastest (see below).
-Cold starts of this instance size span between **0.5 and 1.1 seconds**.
+Cold starts of this instance size span between **0.5 and 1.0 seconds**.

 View detailed distributions: [Cold Start Duration per Language](/serverless/coldstarts/aws/languages/).